 Physical fitness is an aerobic workout designed to improve cardiovascular endurance, muscular endurance, flexibility and strength.
 Students will learn dynamic stretch and warm up routines, proper body mechanics when using weight exercise machines and free weights.
 Cardiovascular training may include walking, jogging, cycling, step, circuit and interval training.
 Students will learn how to attain, monitor and control their target heart rate during exercise.
 This course helps attain and maintain wellness.
 May not be repeated.
+SC

-PE-008 Weight Training
+PE-008A Beginning Weight Training

-This course includes instruction in all elements of weight training.
+(formerly PE-008) This course includes instruction in all elements of weight training.
 It will involve techniques, safety procedures, knowledge of muscle groups, equipment use, warm-up, strength and endurance training, exercise progression and improved fitness.
 May not be repeated.
+SC